Be aware that

 emulated_hue doesn’t work for new users of Google Home with

 emulated_hue.
-If you’ve not previously set this up and had it working, use the Google Assistant component or Nabu Casa cloud component.
+If you’ve not previously set this up and had it working, use the Google Assistant integration or Nabu Casa cloud integration.

-emulated_hue integration provides a virtual Philips Hue bridge, written entirely in software, which allows services that work with the Hue API to interact with Home Assistant
+emulated_hue integration provides a virtual Philips Hue bridge, written entirely in software that allows services that work with the Hue API to interact with Home Assistant

 entities.
-The driving use case behind for functionality is to allow Home Assistant to work with an Amazon Echo or Google Home with no setup cost outside of configuration changes.
+The driving use case behind this functionality is to allow Home Assistant to work with an Amazon Echo or Google Home with no setup cost outside of configuration changes.

 The virtual bridge can turn entities on/off or change the brightness of dimmable lights.
 The volume level of media players can be controlled as brightness.